yuryprokashev/blockchain-nanodegree-project-3/README.md

 ### Error Responses
 #### Bad Request
 ##### Description
-When request body does not have `data` parameter, then Bad Request error is returned.
+When request body does not have `body` parameter, then Bad Request error is returned.

 Status code is 400.